felixnyamweya/wpsso-schema-json-ld/readme.txt

 **Complete product markup for WooCommerce, including all variations (Pro version):**

 WooCommerce product markup includes all product images, product variations, product attributes (weight, size, color, material, etc), product reviews, product ratings, and much more.
 Additional e-Commerce plugins are also supported, including Easy Digital Downloads, MarketPress, and WP eCommerce.

+**Choose a Schema markup plugin for today *and* tomorrow:**

+The WPSSO Schema JSON-LD Markup plugin is 100% compatible with the upcoming <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in WordPress 5 (expected in August 2018)!

 <h3>Users Love the WPSSO JSON Add-on</h3>